 This division is very soft.
 Most serious workloads have a mixture of high-temporal-locality and low-temporal-locality computations, and systems on either side of the division are converging towards handling both kinds of workloads, so this division is less about capability and more about the workloads that were foremost in the minds of the designers and that appear most in the documentation.

 It is notable that the systems in the low-temporal-locality side of this map are generally younger.
 The high-temporal-locality side has received most of the attention so far, likely because of the needs of the advertising industry.

 Internally consistent vs internally inconsistent

-Many popular systems allow internal inconsistency under various scenarios (more detail in an upcoming post).
+Many popular systems allow internal inconsistency under various scenarios.
 This information is usually buried in the documentation rather than being clearly advertised.
 As a result people using these systems often believe that they will produce consistent results.
 To compound this confusion, it's common that such systems will behave well during development and only later in production start to quietly produce incorrect results under pressure.

 Eager vs lazy

 An eager system actively computes new outputs whenever the inputs change.
 A lazy system waits until the output is needed.